Denhac/denhac-official-docs/code-of-conduct-2024-addendum.md

   * When?
   * Where?
   * How?
 * If there is any action you'd like to request that the board takes in response to this specific incident - let us know here.
+It may not be possible to take this action exactly as described, but we would like to respect your autonomy as much as we can in resolving this incident.
 * Please share any additional suggestions you have about how to prevent issues like this from happening.